Excellence in Teaching, Research, and Service

 Which stakeholders influence these students in their decision-making process?

 What programs are effective in impacting their persistence on the computing pathway?

-Sarah's belief in servant leadership is evidenced through her service activities since joining the MSU faculty in 2011.
-In addition to professional related service, Sarah is active in the Bernard Romans Chapter of the Daughters of the American Revolution through which she provides civic service to the local community.
-She is also a member and Vice President of the Golden Triangle Kennel Club of Mississippi.
+Sarah's belief in servant leadership is evidenced through her service activities.
+Through her work in building the Mississippi Alliance for Women in Computing, she is a co-founder of CodeMS.
+She is the Director of the GenCyber program at MSU and the Bulldog Bytes program.
+In addition to professional related service, Sarah is active in the Bernard Romans Chapter of the Daughters of the American Revolution and the Lowndes County MS Pioneer Society.
+She is a member of the Pace Society of America, and currently serves as Vice President of the Golden Triangle Kennel Club of Mississippi.